naka201/ICL/README.md

 ```

 Training the Model
+data1 in llm_embed.py is training data

 To train the model, run:
 ```bash
 python llm_embed.py --exec learn_only
 ```
-data1 is training data

 Making Predictions
+data2 in llm_embed.py is test data

 To make predictions, run:
 ```bash
 python llm_embed.py --exec pred_only
 ```
-data2 is test data

 Full Execution(Training and Prediction)